-Failure to respond within the required amount of time (10 days) can result in the loss of your license plate for at least 30 days and your registration may be suspended.
+Failure to respond within the required amount of time (10 days) can result in the loss of your license plates for at least 30 days and your registration may be suspended.

-After the revocation period you must pay a $50 restoration fee, $50 service fee and appropriate license plate fee.
+After the revocation period, you must pay a $50 restoration fee, $50 service fee and appropriate license plate fee.
 The service fee can be avoided by surrendering your license plate to the DMV during the 10 day period after receiving a notice of revocation.
-So, it appears in your situation you're stuck turning in your plates and waiting 30 days before they will be returned.
-During this time you, of course, should not drive.